 As mentioned above, the added resistance of deep, heavy snow makes snowshoeing harder on your muscular and cardiovascular system.
 Start on well packed, groomed trails.
 When you become more experienced and comfortable with the movement, work your way to ungroomed trails, or even head off trail.

 Etiquette note: if you find yourself on a groomed, cross country ski trail, avoid snowshoeing over the top of the ski tracks.
 Further, if you encounter a skier on the trail, move to the side and give the skier the right of way.

 Safety note: If you find yourself on a trail shared by snowmobiles, PAY ATTENTION.
 They often don’t expect to come around a corner and find themselves face to face with a snowshoer, so regardless of etiquette and who has the “right of way”, if you hear a snowmobile approaching, for your own safety move off of the trail.

-Sign up for a race.
-Of course, this is not required for snowshoe success, but what better way to encourage “off season” training and prevent the winter blues than signing up for a snowshoe race!
+Of course, signing up for a race is not required for snowshoe success.
+But, what better way to encourage “off season” training and prevent the winter blues than some healthy competition?
 The United States Snowshoe Association has a whole list of races categorized by region and state .
 Looking for something less competitive?
 Snowshoe company TUBBS holds a “Romp to Stomp” snowshoe series across the country, as a benefit event to help stomp out breast cancer.
 Personally, Geoff and I will be racing Endurance Society’s Frigus event here in Vermont.
 The question is…10K or 30K?
 (Kidding.
 10K, Geoff.
 Don’t panic.)

 So there you have it, the basics of snowshoeing for runners, and how to get started.
 I’ve got nothing against the treadmill, but you can’t beat the great outdoors…so get out there!